Describes how PowerShell determines which command to run.

 The best way to manage command name conflicts is to prevent them.
 When you name your commands, use a unique name.
 For example, add your initials or company name acronym to the nouns in your commands.

-module or from another session, use the
+another session, you can use the

-Prefix parameter of the
+Prefix parameter of the Import-Module